brktm

 Brainstorming with AI

 I began to explore how AI, and ChatGPT in particular, could be used in the design process.
-One way was to brainstorm copy ideas with my chosen voice parameters (i.e. friendly, casual, brief).
+One way was to brainstorm copy ideas with my chosen voice parameters (friendly, casual, brief).

 I used PaletteScry, one of my own applications, to see what the colors looked like together.

 Being a more subjective task, this required more guidance and trial-and-error, and I had ChatGPT generate color combinations several times.
-It did give me a good basis to work off of, however, and I eventually chose a blues-heavy palette for the application:
+It gave me a good basis to work from, and I eventually chose a blues-heavy palette for the application.

 Sketches to Wireframes